Category Archives: Food-Cooking-and Eating

 My Life as a Wiener Clerk

 Sometime in my first year of law school I had the opportunity to work at a place called The Wiener Factory.
 It was located just west of Kester on Ventura Blvd. in Sherman Oaks.
 Owned by a former stock broker turned English teacher, it was one of the truly iconic places in the San Fernando Valley to get a hot dog or other type of sausage (knackwurst, polish).
 The dogs all had natural casings, so they snapped when you bit into one.
 We also used egg bread buns that were steamed prior to placing a dog in them and the mustard was Gulden’s, slightly thinned with a bit of pickle juice.
-We did not served French Fries; instead we served hot German potato salad and coleslaw.
+We did not serve French Fries; instead we served hot German potato salad and coleslaw.

 I worked for the original owner, whose name I can only remember as Gene.
 He had a way with words, as evidenced by the walls, which were covered with graffiti.
 The entire inside of the place was filled with different pithy sayings and slogans, many of which he had invented himself (I think; who knows?).
 The only two I can remember are “Please tell us how long you want us to hold the onions” and “We may be contumacious, but we’re never revocatory.”
 They were all amusing.
 However, were you to step out in the back where the bathrooms were located, it was a different story.
 There, the graffiti was raunchy and risqué, bordering on the profane.
 It was not something you were likely to encounter very often in your life.
 It was, after all, the early seventies.